 The Down-sides of Using White Spirit

 White Spirit can have a strong smell and cause dizziness or nausea.
 Always use white spirit in a well ventilated room.
 If you use it for a long time or regularly it can cause contact dermatitis.
-You can avoid skin reactions by wearing latex gloves and simply avoiding direct contact where possible.
+Nitrile gloves or barrier cream can help with avoiding skin irritation, otherwise simply avoid direct contact where possible.

 In a word, no. Household white spirit (from a DIY store) has more impurities than Artist’s White Spirit, and should be kept away from your oil paintings.
 It will contain more impurities such as residual sulfur, and this makes it much less artist-friendly.
 Use Artist’s White Spirit – it is free from residual sulfur, and won’t contribute to any deterioration in your work over time.

 What is Low Odour Solvent?